The popular Redwood City autonomous drone company Skydio, launched their first product, the Skydio R1, as a lean startup by…

 Typically, most 3PL’s are strategically located next to major shipping hubs.
 This facilitates faster delivery times and lower shipping costs.
 The physical location of your business may contribute to delays simply due to lack of access to—or a relationship with—the major shipping carriers.
 As many as two days can be lost due to transferral to a distribution center.
 The advantage of outsourcing to a 3PL is that shipping from a warehouse to a distribution center won’t have to happen, they will all be within the purview of the 3PL.
 Two days can prove instrumental in getting products to your customers, and faster delivery times will lead to better customer satisfaction and retention.

 If you are considering outsourcing your order fulfillment process, finding the right 3PL to manage your logistics and order fulfillment is one of many critical decisions you will need to make to ensure the long term health of your business.
-The right 3PL partner will properly support your businesses’ growth, become like a team member, help you navigate the complexities associated with logistics and supply chain, and ultimately, keep your customers happy by getting your products in their hands quickly and accurately.
+The right 3PL partner will properly support your businesses’ growth and provide fulfillment solutions so you are ready to ship orders from you online store and improve the customer experience.
+They will become like a valued team member, help you navigate the complexities associated with logistics and supply chain, and ultimately, keep your customers happy by getting your products in their hands quickly and accurately.

 While it may seem like a daunting task, it shouldn’t be.
 With proper preparation and asking the right questions, you should easily be able to identify the 3PL partner that’s right for you.
 Hopefully, these tips will help you with your preparation and decision making process.